City of Preston, Lancashire: History

 The new district was a non-metropolitan district, forming a lower tier of local government with Lancashire County Council providing county-level services.
 The district was awarded borough status from its creation, allowing the chair of the council to take the title of mayor, continuing Preston's sequence of mayors which dates back to at least the fourteenth century.
 In other new towns across England the 1974 reforms brought the whole designated area for the new town within a single district, but the Central Lancashire New Town was allowed to straddle the new districts of Preston, South Ribble and Chorley.
 The Development Corporation was wound up in 1986 and planning powers transferred to the local councils.

 In 2002 the borough of Preston was awarded city status to mark the Golden Jubilee of Elizabeth II.
 The council therefore changed its name from Preston Borough Council to Preston City Council.
 Like numerous other places granted city status since 1889, Preston has no Anglican cathedral.
 Instead, following the granting of city status, Preston's parish church was elevated by the Church of England to the status of Minster Church in June 2003.

+Under current local government reorganisation plans, all district councils in Lancashire, as well as the county council, will be abolished in 2028, with the district becoming part of a new North Lancashire unitary authority.